web2solutions/voodux/docs/README.md

 Not least, `quick data persistence` is not enough.
 You may need to save your data to different locations, or sync multiple client applications, or even t handle a big amount of data on application startup.

-This when VooduX comes in.
+This where VooduX comes in.

 Let's make a simple comparison to quickly visualize the main difference between traditional React/Vue applications and a VooduX powered application: